JetBrains/intellij-sdk-docs/topics/ui/controls/progress_text.md

 Left-align subsequent lines with the first line.

-Minimum text width is 40 characters.
+The minimum text width is 40 characters.
 If an area is too narrow to fit the minimum text width, show text using the whole width, including margins.
 If no space is left, hide the text under area borders.

 Wrap text when the area’s width changes.